Managing content views

 Procedure

-1. In the orcharhino management UI, navigate to Content > Content Views and select a Content View.
+1. In the orcharhino management UI, navigate to Content > Lifecycle > Content Views.

-12. Click Create filter to publish a new version of the Content View.
+13. Click Create filter to publish a new version of the content view.

 CLI procedure